CITES Protected Species Travel Tips

 A single instrument containing animal material (such as ivory or sea turtle shell), or animal and plant material (such as ivory and Brazilian rosewood) uses Permit Application form 3-200-23

 A single instrument containing plant material only (such as Brazilian rosewood) uses Permit Application form 3-200-32

 Traveling groups with cargo that contains multiple instruments with animal and/or plant material may use a single permit, called a “traveling exhibition” permit, using Permit application form 3-200-30 (Disregard that the form says it is for “circuses and traveling animal exhibitions!”)

-- Consider the extremely limited locations for exiting and entering the U.S. with CITES permits.
+- Consider the limited locations for exiting and entering the U.S. with CITES permits.
 An instrument bearing a CITES permit or passport may only travel through a very limited number of designated ports of entry and exit where U.S. Fish and Wildlife and/or Department of Agriculture officials are on hand to inspect and credential documents.
 Unanswered questions about the port process abound, and the policies vary from port to port.
 Musicians traveling with CITES permits are strongly encouraged to contact ports in advance.
-There are just 18 U.S. ports for traveling with animal material (such as ivory or sea turtle shell) or both plant and animal material (such as ivory and Brazilian rosewood), and 15 ports for traveling exclusively with CITES plant material (such as Brazilian rosewood).
+There are 18 U.S. ports for traveling with animal material (such as African elephant ivory or sea turtle shell) or both plant and animal material (such as African elephant ivory and Brazilian rosewood), and 15 ports for traveling exclusively with CITES plant material (such as Brazilian rosewood).
 While this limitation is challenging, showing a permit at a non-designated port could be highly problematic and disruptive to travel.